 Moving Averages: June Month-End Update

-The S&P 500 closed June with a monthly gain of 0.48% after a monthly gain in May of 1.16%.
-All three S&P 500 MAs are signaling "invested" and four of the five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), iShares Barclays 7-10 Year Treasury (IEF), and Vanguard REIT Index ETF (VNQ) — are signaling "invested".
-In the table, monthly closes that are within 2% of a signal are highlighted in yellow.
+The S&P 500 closed June with a monthly gain of 0.48% after a gain of 2.16% in May.
+All three S&P 500 MAs are signaling "invested" and three of five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard REIT Index (VNQ), and PowerShares DB Commodity Index (DBC) — are signaling "invested".

 The Ivy Portfolio